sdudley/cenote-marketplace-auditor/README.md

 - Automatic configuration: given Atlassian API credentials, it automatically downloads a list of your apps, your apps' pricing, all transactions, and all licenses
+- All data is stored in a local database.
+The only egress is to fetch your transactions from the Atlassian servers, and if enabled, posting to the Slack integration.
 - Validates expected versus actual pricing for all transactions since 2024
 - Permits marking transactions as reconciled or unreconciled, including automatic reconciliation of transactions that have expected pricing
 - Tracks version history of all transactions and licenses
 - Easy visualization of changes made by Atlassian to historical versions of transactions/licenses